 Bishop Germanius firstly dismays the knights by reporting that the Romans would now be pulling out of Britain and that a large Saxon army had landed and would probably take over the country.
 So for what had they risked their lives?
-He then dismisses the others to explain to Arthur alone the doubled edged reason for his visit: the Marius Honorius family, in particular his son Alecto who was the Pope's favourite godson and pupil and a possible papal successor, were in danger of capture by the Saxons, so Arthur and his men have been ordered by Rome to effect a rescue before their freedom papers can be served.
-Arthur is furious on behalf of his fellow Knights at this betrayal of their freedom, being sent on their most dangerous mission yet as they would need to travel north of Hadrian's wall.
-The wily Germanius says it's for the Church whom Arthur loves and surely they would not balk at rescuing a young boy.
+He then dismisses the others, in order to explain to Arthur alone the double-edged reason for his visit: the Marius Honorius family, in particular his son Alecto, the Pope's favorite godson and pupil (and a possible papal successor), were in danger of capture by the Saxons.
+Arthur and his men have been ordered by Rome to effect a rescue before their freedom papers can be served.
+Arthur is furious on behalf of his fellow knights at this betrayal of their freedom--being sent on their most dangerous mission yet--as they would need to travel north of Hadrian's Wall.
+The wily Germanius says it is for the Church whom Arthur loves and surely, they would not balk at rescuing a young boy.

-They reach the family and the father Marius at first refuses to go but Arthur forces them for his men's freedom sake.
-He then learns of Marius' harsh dealings of the peasants which cuts across his Pelagian ideals and he sets free their local leader and orders them to prepare for the march south.
-They are about to depart, hearing the Saxons' drums, when Arthur becomes suspicious of a bricked up building.
+They reach the family, and the father Marius at first refuses to go, but Arthur forces them for the sake of his mens freedom.
+He then learns of Marius' harsh dealings of the peasants, which cuts across his Pelagian ideals.
+He sets their local leader free and orders them to prepare for the march south.
+They are about to depart, hearing the Saxons' drums, when Arthur becomes suspicious of a bricked-up building.
 There he finds Woads with all but two starved and tortured to death.
-He rescues the two survivors- Guinevere (Keira Knightley) and a young boy- and takes them on their escape route from the Saxons.
-Marius is furious but Arthur fells him and they all leave, with Marius threatening reprisals when they get back to Hadrian's wall.
+He rescues the two survivors--Guinevere (Keira Knightley) and a young boy--and takes them on their escape route from the Saxons.
+Marius is furious but Arthur fells him and they all leave, with Marius threatening reprisals when they get back to Hadrian's Wall.

-Guinevere recovers on the journey and plays with both Arthur's and Lancelot's feelings, telling them that the Britains not the Romans are their real heritage.
+Guinevere recovers on the journey and plays with both Arthur's and Lancelot's feelings, telling them that the Britons, not the Romans, are their real heritage.

 Arthur knows they must rest and they spend the night in a forest.
 He follows Guinevere who brings him to Merlin.
-He accuses Guinevere of leading him into a trap but she says Merlin is not there to kill him.
-Merlin explains that his men see Arthur more Britain than Roman and as their only leader against the Saxon invasion.
+He accuses Guinevere of leading him into a trap, but she says Merlin is not there to kill him.
+Merlin explains that his men see Arthur more Briton than Roman and as their only leader against the Saxon invasion.

 They reach a glacier and the Saxons are right on their tail.
 They dismount from their wagons and Arthur leads them all carefully over the cracking ice.
-He then sends the rest on while the 7 Knights and Guinevere take up a position at the end of the glacier with bows and arrows to await the Saxons.
+He then sends the rest on while the seven knights and Guinevere take up a position at the end of the glacier with bows and arrows to await the Saxons.

-As the Saxons approach, the Knights starting killing those on the flanks forcing the advancing Saxons to bunch but still the ice doesn't break up.
-Arthur realises the ice is not going to break and gives the order to draw swords, Dagonet rushes forward with his axe and starts hacking away at the ice.
-The archers try to protect him but eventually Saxon arrows get through and he dies just as his last blow breaks up the ice.
-Many Saxons drown and the rest cannot follow them as a sad Arthur and his men retrieve Dagonet's body, catch up with column and lead them to safety.
-Cynric and his survivors return to his father who strips him of his leadership and humiliates him.
+As the Saxons approach, the knights starting killing those on the flanks, forcing the advancing Saxons to bunch, but still the ice doesn't break up.
+Arthur realises the ice is not going to break and gives the order to draw swords.
+Dagonet rushes forward with his axe and starts hacking away at the ice.
+The archers try to protect him, but eventually Saxon arrows get through and he dies just as his last blow breaks up the ice.
+Many Saxons drown and the rest cannot follow them as a sad Arthur and his men retrieve Dagonet's body, catch up with the column and lead them to safety.
+Cynric and his survivors return to his father, who strips him of his leadership and humiliates him.

-A very belligerent band of Knights snatch their freedom papers from Germanius and then bury Dagonet.
-After the funeral Guinevere sits with Arthur and presses the point of how his allegiance should really be with this island especially now that the Romans have tricked him.
+A very belligerent band of knights snatches their freedom papers from Germanius and then buries Dagonet.
+After the funeral, Guinevere sits with Arthur and presses the point of how his allegiance should really be with this island, especially now that the Romans have tricked him.

 That night Guinevere comes to his bed and while they are making love, Arthur is summoned to the wall where he witnesses the Saxons' arrival.

-Arthur is now convinced that he should remain but he releases the Knights from their allegiance to him and sends them away with Germanius and the Roman garrison while he and the villagers prepare their defences.
+Arthur is now convinced that he should remain.
+He releases the knights from their allegiance to him and sends them away with Germanius and the Roman garrison, while he and the villagers prepare their defenses.
 They are joined by Merlin and the Woad archers led by Guinevere.

-Cerdic is desperate to meet this Arthur, the name he has continually heard since he landed, and under cover of a truce he meets him face to face, finally deciding that Arthur is the first man on this island worth killing.
+Cerdic is desperate to meet this Arthur, the name he has continually heard since he landed.
+Under cover of a truce, he meets him face to face, finally deciding that Arthur is the first man on this island worth killing.

-The first wave of Saxons are annihilated by a combination of the Woad archers and the Knights so Cerdic leads his remaining men into the final bloody battle.
+The first wave of Saxons is annihilated by a combination of the Woad archers and the knights so Cerdic leads his remaining men into the final bloody battle.
 This time the big siege engines are brought in by Merlin to support Arthur.
-Lancelot and Cyrnic kill each other, Cerdic pointedly kills Tristan in the sight of Arthur who charges Cerdic and they fight to the death- Cerdic's death.
-The Saxons are annihilated at the place now known as Badons Hill.
+Lancelot and Cyrnic kill each other, Cerdic pointedly kills Tristan in the sight of Arthur, who charges Cerdic; they fight to the death--Cerdic's death.
+The Saxons are annihilated at the place now known as Badon's Hill.

-Arthur is grief stricken over Lancelot's death and says he's let them all down but the survivors Gwain, Galahad and Bors all stand by him.
-In the final scene Merlin marries Arthur and Guinevere and Arthur is proclaimed King to the joy and support of Woads and Knights alike.
+Arthur is grief-stricken over Lancelot's death and says he has let them all down, but the survivors--Gawain, Galahad, and Bors--stand by him.
+In the final scene, Merlin marries Arthur and Guinevere and Arthur is proclaimed King to the joy and support of Woads and Knights alike.